beeonthego/server-token/README.md

 # Purpose

-This tool generates access tokens on the command line to test server API integration.
+This tool generates access tokens on the command line to test server API integration with [Gitea](https://gitea.io), a lightweight self-hosted git service.
 Quickly edit and run.
-Generate tokens for different scenarios to test server API.
+Generate tokens for different scenarios to test server API response.

 The token is signed with HS256 algorithm.
 The token can be used to check access on API routes, or for deployment to integrated servers.